 The Swiss QR Barcode is used mostly in the QR-bill, which is a document designed to replace the payment slips and currently used in payment transactions in Switzerland.

 The Swiss QR Barcode uses the QR symbology to encode its data, applying a few rules on the encoding parameters and physical (printed) dimensions.
+For a runnable example, refer to the Swiss QR Bill Report demo.

 The following image shows the structure of the Swiss QR Barcode.